-Your meal plans are created by Registered Dieticians (RD) in accordance with the standards and philosophies adopted by the Academy of Nutrition & Dietetics (AND), the International Society of Sports Nutrition (ISSN), and other professional industry organisations.
+Your meal guides are created by Evolution Nutrition’s Registered Dieticians (RD) in accordance with the standards and philosophies adopted by the Academy of Nutrition & Dietetics (AND), the International Society of Sports Nutrition (ISSN), and other professional industry organisations.

-The system generated recommendations / meal plans come from proprietary algorithms, based on the latest sports science research and the Academy of Nutrition and Dietetics’ (formerly the American Dietetics Association) gold standards.
-The meal plans are created in increments of 250 calories and the system used matches the calorie recommendation calculated with the closest sets of meal plans both above and below this level.
-You can then select the meal plan you would like to follow.
+The system generated recommendations / meal guides come from proprietary algorithms, based on the latest sports science research and the Academy of Nutrition and Dietetics’ (formerly the American Dietetics Association) gold standards.
+The meal guides are created in increments of 250 calories and the system used matches the calorie recommendation calculated with the closest sets of meal guides both above and below this level.
+You can then select the meal guide you would like to follow.

-CLICK HERE to find out the aim of creating a meal plan for you
+CLICK HERE to find out the aim of creating a meal guide for you

-CLICK HERE to find out more about the types of meal plan categories available
+CLICK HERE to find out more about the types of meal guide categories available